(Written for BritScene)

 The Tintin films, based on a series of comic books created by Belgian artist Hergé, were always pitched and planned as a trilogy that would begin under Steven Spielberg’s direction and continue with Peter Jackson taking the directorial reins.

-Jackson commented to The Hollywood Reporter that, “[Sony and Paramount] were willing to do one movie with us and then give us the financial werewithal to develop a script, do all the visual storyboards and get it really in launch position.
+Jackson commented to The Hollywood Reporter that, “[Sony and Paramount] were willing to do one movie with us and then give us the financial wherewithal to develop a script, do all the visual storyboards and get it really in launch position.
 So we can launch pretty quickly on a second movie.
 The script is already written.”

-Simon Pegg and Nick Frost (Paul) have also been talking about the sequel, commenting that they hope their their detective duo Thompson and Thomson will have more of an active role in the sequel.
+Simon Pegg and Nick Frost (Paul) have also been talking about the sequel, commenting that they hope their detective duo Thompson and Thomson will have more of an active role in the sequel.